-1. +MT.
-MT was the first hierarch of the OCA.
-He is an historic figure, having received the Tomos of Autocephaly in 1970.
+1. +MT. +MT is the first American born Metropolitan and an historic figure, having received the Tomos of Autocephaly in 1970.
 His tenure as Metropolitan saw a number of positive developments within the OCA, bringing it from an immigrant Church, the Russian Orthodox Greek Catholic Church of North America, to an increasingly American Church where English is the norm and many converts entered into the ranks.